kparc/kcc/README.md

 * it is not really possible to define a function with no arguments.
 Rank zero, or *niladic* functions, do not exist in 𝒌.
 * a function cannot take more than nine explicit arguments, and some say this is an overly generous limit.

+#### scope

+Variable scoping in 𝒌 is an important aspect of its design.
+Newcomers often expect to find so called **lexical scoping** in 𝒌 — that is, every inner scope has access to all variables defined in all outer scopes, which is how the majority of modern programming languages treats this subject.
+However, 𝒌 has a different take on this subject.

+In 𝒌, variable visibility is limited to exactly two scopes: **local** and **global**.

+Take your time to absorb this fact and appreciate its implications.
+While not easily digested by imperative crowd, the benefits of scope isolation are immediately obvious to functional folks:

+* While 𝒌 is not _purely functional_, for as long as 𝒌 function does not access or modify global state, it remain _pure_, i.e. free from side effects.
+Pure functions behave in a mathematically sound fashion, and can be reasoned about in terms of their *domain* and *range*, just like their math cousins.

+* Scope isolation relieves the program of an entire class of bugs related to shadowing and naming clashes.
+Pure functions are best friends with immutability and distributed designs

+Indeed, the fundamental benefit of this way of thinking about functions is their **simplicity** and **composability**.
+Code that is easy to debug, test, refactor and reuse results in clean, secure and scalable systems.

 #### on verbs and nouns